![]() |

 The job of a football coach is to make men do what they don’t want to do, in order to achieve what they’ve always wanted to be.
 (Tom Landry).

 Paul continues to deal with the subject of Christian liberty as he uses the illustration of an athlete.
-The Corinthians would have been very familiar with the Greek Olympic games as well as their Isthmian games, which were held on alternate summers within the vicinity of Corinth.
+The Corinthians would have been very familiar with the Greek Olympic games as well as their Isthmian games.
 He says that one of the most important rules in a race is that all participants run but only one receives the prize (v.24).
 In the Christian life, all can win an incorruptible crown, while in an earthly contest the prize is merely “a corruptible crown.” (v.
 25)

 One day every believer will stand before the Judgement Seat of Christ.
 We will receive a crown if we have disciplined our bodies to serve the Lord and win the lost to Christ.
 This means keeping our bodies under control and our eyes on the goal.
-The thing that Paul feared most was that he might get into such a spiritual condition that he would lose the reward that he so much desired (v.
-27).
+The thing that Paul feared most was that he might get into such a spiritual condition that he would lose the reward that he so much desired of the Lord Jesus Christ. (v.
+27)

 This passage can be summarized as follows: